redcarrot01/redcarrot01/README.md

 🙌 Currently learning
 Spring, Kubernetes

-✨ from now on
+✨ from now on & want to do well
 Java, Spring, Spring boot, Spring cloud ..

 👌 So so & Had tried it
-Html, css, javascript, linux, Docker, Tensorflow, Android
+Html, css, Java, javascript, linux, Docker, Tensorflow, Android

 ### :mailbox_with_mail: More about me & Contacts